 In the United States, there were 20,100 jobs for Reinforcing Iron and Rebar Worker in 2016.
 New jobs are being produced at a rate of 11.9% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Reinforcing Iron and Rebar Worker by 2026.
-There will be an estimated 2,400 positions for Reinforcing Iron & Rebar Worker per year.
+Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.

 The states with the most job growth for Reinforcing Iron & Rebar Worker are Colorado, Oregon, and Nevada.
 Watch out if you plan on working in North Dakota, South Dakota, or Mississippi.
 These states have the worst job growth for this type of profession.